jbkinney/19_urp/README.md

 - Workshop 9 (7/18): Additional resources

 If you decide to attend, please bring a laptop computer so that you can follow along and do the exercises.
 If you do not have a laptop, please let me know  so that we can make other arrangements.
 And finally, please **talk with your mentor so that you can plan your experiments and meetings ahead of time** to accommodate the schedule.

-## Repository

-This Github repository contains the Jupyter notebooks and data sets that we will work through in this course.

 ## Instructions for use on Binder